mastodon/blog/content/posts/2018-07-05_Cage-the-Mastodon/index.md

 It doesn't matter if the offending account is on your server or a different one, these measures are contained within your server, which is how servers with different policies can co-exist on the network: You moderate according to yours, I moderate according to mine.

-If there is a server fundamentally opposed to yours, like one dedicated to white supremacy, or one that refuses to keep its offenders in check so moderating them on your end individually ends up being too much work, there is an option to either sandbox or block an entire domain.
+If there is a server fundamentally opposed to yours, or one that refuses to keep its offenders in check so moderating them on your end individually ends up being too much work, there is an option to either sandbox or block an entire domain.

 ### Conclusion